 The 21 September 2013 attack on the Westgate shopping centre in Nairobi, Kenya, underscores the ongoing threat posed by Somali-based militants across East Africa.
 Somali-based militants have issued threats against Burundi, specifically the capital Bujumbura, due to Burundi’s participation in the African Union Mission in Somalia.
-These militants have demonstrated the intent and capability to carry out attacks on public places, causing major loss of life in Uganda (2010) and Kenya (2013).
-Australians in Burundi should evaluate their personal security situation in the light of the ongoing threat posed by Somali-based groups.
+Terrorist groups have demonstrated the intent and capability to carry out attacks on public places, causing major loss of life in Uganda and Kenya.
+Australians in Burundi should evaluate their personal security situation in the light of the ongoing threat posed by terrorist groups.

-In planning your activities consider the kind of places known to be terrorist targets which include clubs, hotels, resorts, restaurants, bars, schools, places of worship, airports including civil aviation, markets and marketplaces, shopping centres and malls, political and sporting events, outdoor recreation events, bus terminals, public transport infrastructure, Burundian government buildings and tourist areas.
+In planning your activities consider the kind of places known to be terrorist targets which include clubs, hotels, resorts, restaurants, bars, schools, places of worship, airports, markets, shopping centres, political and sporting events, outdoor recreation events, bus terminals, public transport infrastructure, Burundian government buildings and tourist areas.

 Civil unrest/political tension

-We advise you to reconsider your need to travel to Burundi at this time because of the high levels of serious crime and the fragile security situation.
+We advise you to reconsider your need to travel to Burundi at this time because of the high levels of crime and the fragile security situation.
 While the security situation has stabilised in recent years, outbreaks of violence can occur without warning.
-Bandits are a security risk across the country.
 We recommend you monitor the media and other local sources for information about possible new safety or security risks.

 A ceasefire agreement between the Government and the last remaining rebel group, the Forces Nationales de Liberation (FNL) was signed in September 2006, and a further cessation of hostilities agreement was signed in May 2008.
 In April 2009 the FNL renounced the use of arms, registered as a political party and some of its members have been integrated into the security forces and government.
-However the FNL has not completely disarmed and the security situation remains tense, with the risk that the conflict could start again at short notice.
+However the FNL has not completely disarmed and the security situation remains tense, with the risk that the conflict could flare up again.

 Armed criminals ambush vehicles, particularly on the roads leading out of Bujumbura.